soa2016t6/MeetUp/README.md

 Require meetup_api gem in your code: `require 'meetup_api'`

-Supply your Me credetupentials to our library in one of two ways:
+Supply your Meetup credentials to our library in one of two ways:
 - Setup environment variables: `ENV['MEETUP_API_KEY']`
 - or, provide them directly to meetup_api: